 In this course, students will explore the podcast medium and its use as a tool for science communication.
 Through a series of workshops and guest speakers, students will learn the necessary journalistic and technical skills to produce podcast episodes including how to: find a compelling topic, develop effective interviewing techniques, record high quality audio, tell an engaging story, communicate complex technical ideas, edit audio files, add music and sound effects, and prepare the final podcasts for online publishing.
 Podcast episodes will highlight the cutting edge research being done at Stanford, and students will choose specific stories based on their own interests, from earth sciences to public health to big data.
 The course is open to students from all majors and disciplines, and students taking this course as part of the Notation in Science Communication can include their podcast episodes in their NSC ePortfolio.
-Final podcast episodes will also be published through podcast subscription services such as iTunes and on our course website: https://stanfordscicast.wordpress.com
+Final podcast episodes will also be published through Soundcloud (https://soundcloud.com/stanfordscicast).

-Based off of Scientific American’s 60-Second Science, students will produce a short news bulletin of a recent scientific discovery at Stanford.
+Science Minute Episode (15%) Based off of Scientific American’s 60-Second Science, students will produce a short news bulletin of a recent scientific discovery at Stanford.
 These podcasts will introduce students to basic audio recording and editing techniques, and they will be published on iTunes along with the SciCast episodes (see below).
-Past episodes have reported on acquisition of language in infants, optical computing, and urban agriculture.
+Past episodes have reported on language acquisition in infants, optical computing, and urban agriculture.

-Students, working alone or in teams, will produce a podcast episode based on Stanford research.
-As part of the assignment, students will pitch possible stories to the class, interview researchers, and create an engaging and high quality audio story about both the research and researchers behind the work.
+SciCast Episode (40%) Students, working in teams, will produce a podcast episode based on Stanford research.
+As part of the assignment, students will interview researchers, and create an engaging and high quality audio story about both the research and researchers behind the work.
 Students will practice working in multiple modes, producing not only audio files but also writing copy and choosing appropriate visuals to accompany their podcast on the course website.
-The final podcast episodes will be published on iTunes.
-Previous podcast episodes topics have included the complexities of water management in California, possibilities for bringing back extinct species, and an exploration of the nature of human altruism, and the origins of the universe.
+The final SciCast episodes will be published on iTunes.
+Previous topics have included the complexities of water management in California, an exploration of the nature of human altruism, and the origins of the universe.